CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 With the following workflow, you can use a graphical user interface (Crypt4sds GUI) developed by CSC to **encrypt and import a copy of your data to SD Desktop**.

 !!! note
     As this is a simplified workflow, it is designed to allow **easy and safe encryption and automated decryption only using the Sensitive Data Services**.
 Using this workflow does not allow you to include your encryption keys.
 Thus, you will not be able to decrypt this copy of the data.
-If you are interested in using your own encryption key pair check the [encryption with own permanent key pair paragraph](./data_encryption.md)
+If you are interested in using your own encryption key pair check [the following paragraph](./crypt4gh_client.md)

 * **Step 1**: You can **download** the user interface specific to your operating system from the [GitHub repository](https://github.com/CSCfi/crypt4gh-gui/releases/tag/sds-v0.1.0):